Make Mine Freedom: Plot

 Public then invites the men to try ISM and see what its collectivist vision would allegedly bring.
 All four see themselves confronted by a loud voice of "The State" and a gigantic iron hand.
-The worker finds himself shackled to a machine and his cries that the "union will hear of this" are silenced in that there are no more unions save for one, a state-run union where membership is compulsory; the capitalist is ejected from his business as the State has nationalized it when he cries that he will take this to Supreme Court the State says the judiciary now rubber stamps its dictates: "no more private property"; the farmer is also chained, where he says the State has been ordering him to cultivate crops unsuitable to this land, as punishment for complaining his farm is collectivized and he is stripped of his ability to vote; and the politician is sent to a labor camp where his last cries for people to unite are drowned out where the giant iron hand turns his head into a record player that spouts repetitive propaganda.
+The worker finds himself shackled to a machine and his cries that the "union will hear of this" are silenced in that there are no more unions save for one, a state-run union where membership is compulsory; the capitalist is ejected from his business as the State has nationalized it, and when he cries that he will take this to Supreme Court, the State says the judiciary now rubber stamps its dictates: "no more private property"; the farmer is also chained, where he says the State has been ordering him to cultivate crops unsuitable to this land, and as punishment for complaining, his farm is collectivized and he is stripped of his ability to vote; and the politician is sent to a labor camp where his last cries for people to unite are drowned out by the giant iron hand turning his head into a record player that spouts repetitive propaganda.
 Disgusted with the ISM, the men turn on the salesman and chase him out of town.
 The film ends with the four men following John Q. Public in a parade akin to the famous "fife and drummer" painting of the American Revolution.
 The five realize that ever-increasing abundance for all is the best way of ensuring American prosperity.